June 30, 2022 by Sonja Edridge

 In a few easy searches online, you’ll find every kind of cocktail kit to suit any budget, delivering everything you’ll need to make bar-quality cocktails at home, whatever your skill level.
 The most basic cocktail making set usually includes the essentials, such as a metal cocktail shaker, a spirit measure called a jigger, a long mixing spoon or bar spoon, a cocktail strainer, a muddling tool and sometimes tongs.

 Why do you need a cocktail kit, you ask?
-Well, quite simply, a cocktail kit will enable you to create all of your favorite cocktails at home.
+Well, quite simply, a cocktail kit will enable you to create all of your favourite cocktails at home.
 Most cocktails will require an element of shaking, stirring or straining, so a cocktail kit will equip you with everything you need to make a range of bar-worthy drinks to impress your guests.

 - Strainer.
 A strainer is used with a cocktail shaker to keep all the ice and debris out of your cocktail when you pour, so you can serve up the smoothest drink.
 There are three kinds: